Misinformation, Fake News and Political Propaganda

 Want to improve life for yourself and your neighbors or have a concern about local, state or federal laws?
 Discusses: Strategies for change; Examples of successful advocacy; Brief historical perspective; Choosing your battles; What matters to you?; Who makes the rules?; Getting heard; Tools for change; "Lobbying"; “Tracking” legislation; Providing “testimony.”

 “Great presenter...should be a day conference!”

 The Constitution: Fulfilling Democracy's Promise?

-By looking at the creation of the Constitution and tracing major changes to its interpretation we puncture some myths and develop a perspective that helps us evaluate current politics more thoughtfully.
+Look at the Constitution’s creation and its structural limitations, and trace major changes to its interpretation.
+We puncture some myths and develop a perspective that helps evaluate its meaning more thoughtfully.